 That seemed to work pretty well!

-The second day, we read the story all the way through, but with lots of discussion.
+The second day, we read the story all the way through together again, but with lots of discussion.
 (It’s a pretty long story from our Treasures reader, which is an old reading series).
+We broke the story down into sections and discussed how one event led to the next event.
+We discussed causes and effects, although that was not the focus of this lesson; it was merely pointed out.

-The third day, we broke into small groups to fill out an organizer with the main events.
-Lots of discussions – good discussions about details versus main events!
+The third day, we broke into small groups to fill out our organizers by identifying and writing down the main events.
+Lots of discussions – good discussions – about details versus main events!
 I allowed them to struggle a bit at first.
 They were wanting me to swoop in and tell them the answers.
-It was good practice watching and listening to them try to defend their main events – something we need to do much, much, MUCH more often!
+It was good practice.
+I learned a lot about their thinking processes by watching and listening to them try to defend their main events – something we need to do much, much, MUCH more often!

-The fourth day, we met as a whole group again and discussed our organizers using the Smart Board.
-We settled on four main events, and each student worked on paraphrasing and writing the events in words of their own choosing.
+The fourth day, we met as a whole group again and discussed our organizers as I wrote on the Smartboard.
+After discussion, we settled on four main events, and each student worked on paraphrasing and writing the events in their own words.
 We began transferring our main events from the sequencing organizer to our foldables.
 We made sure to keep checking that the events were in the correct sequence.

 |Now for the fun part!|